idispatch75/roll20-character-sheets/Ironsworn/README.md

 To build this list you should click on a roll button in the character sheet and copy/paste the resulting popup value (which is also output on the console), and replace the roll specs with the numeric values you want to test.
 If an attribute value `@{myattribute}` appears as `@myattribute`, it means this attribute was not set by interacting with the sheet and may imply it does not exist all in the sheet (i.e. you made a mistake typing its name in the roll button).
 Otherwise the attribute's value is used.
-The roll macro with replaced attributes is also output to the console: you can test it in the site's chat, but it does not seem to work well.
+The roll macro with replaced attributes is also output to the console and copied to the clipboard: you can test it in the site's chat.

 To build for testing, use `npm run gulp:test-rt-watch`.
 This compiles `test/test-roll-templates.html` and `Ironsworn.css`.